GuilhermeRossato/frappu/README.md

  - **FRAPPU_RUN_COMMAND**: An array of strings to execute the test.
  - **FRAPPU_SHOULD_BE_SILENT**: Wether to consider the test failed if it tries to write to stdout/stderr.

-More details about each directive can be found at their [own file](https://github.com/GuilhermeRossato/frappu/blob/master/docs/directives.md).
+More details about each directive can be found at [their dedicated file](https://github.com/GuilhermeRossato/frappu/blob/master/docs/directives.md).

 ## Installing and Usage